DEV Community

 Striking the Right Balance

-1. Hybrid Approaches: Many teams adopt a hybrid model, where continuous deployment is used for non-critical or backend changes, while more sensitive updates—such as customer-facing features—go through a managed release process.
+1. Hybrid Approaches: Many teams adopt a hybrid model, where continuous delivery is used for non-critical or backend changes, while more sensitive updates—such as customer-facing features—go through a managed release process.
 This approach lets organizations take advantage of CD’s speed without sacrificing stability.

 2. Feature Flags and Canary Releases: Feature flags allow teams to deploy code to production without fully exposing it to users.
-This enables continuous deployment while still offering control over when (and to whom) the feature is available.
+This enables continuous delivery while still offering control over when (and to whom) the feature is available.
 Canary releases, which deploy to a small subset of users before expanding, also serve as a compromise between continuous delivery and managed releases.

 3. Controlled Deployments: Even with CD pipelines, it's common to see controlled rollouts, where deployments start with a single node or small subset of infrastructure before progressively rolling out to the entire fleet.
 This method provides real-world validation in production without the risks associated with massive, instantaneous changes.